CSR Charter ⅤManagement Policy for Human Growth

 In view of the declining working population in Japan, Osaka Gas is endeavoring to create a workplace environment in which women can exercise their abilities and play active roles.

 Working in line with their aptitude and wishes, women have been displaying their abilities in the fields of gas production, gas supply and marketing.
-Following such efforts, Osaka Gas has received high evaluation from outside the Company, as shown by its selection as the leading company in empowering women, awarded by the Mayor of Osaka City in February 2016, and its selection as a “Nadeshiko Brand, ” an award established by METI that has been given to the Company for three years in a row since FY2014.
+Following such efforts, Osaka Gas has received high evaluation from outside the Company, as shown by its selection as the leading company in empowering women, awarded by the Mayor of Osaka City in February 2016, and its selection as a “Nadeshiko Brand,” an award established by METI that has been given to the Company for five years in a row since FY2014.

 In March 2016, we developed an "Action Plan" for further empowerment of women which is the higher level of target following the numerical targets set two years earlier along with the "Daigas Group Diversity Promotion Policy."
 The Company will continue to work on achieving the goal of raising the percentage of women out of the total fast-track workforce to more than 30%, and the goal of raising the percentage of female managers out of the total number of employees in management positions to 5% by 2020, with implementing various measures including institutional reforms.